EvanKSant/Data-Visualization/README.md

 # Data-Visualization-Final
-Demonstrates proficiency in data visualization software, such as Tableau
+Demonstrates proficiency in data visualization software, such as Tableau.